-All this makes sense since Jesus said that “except a man be born of water and of the Spirit, he cannot enter into the kingdom of God.
+Jesus said that “except a man be born of water and of the Spirit, he cannot enter into the kingdom of God.
 That which is born of the flesh is flesh; and that which is born of the Spirit is spirit.”
-(John 3:6,7) It is in baptism that we die to our flesh and rise up with Christ.
-That is how we are born again in the Spirit, where the Holy Spirit now indwells in us.
-This leads us to what Peter said.
-It is written, “for Christ also hath once suffered for sins, the just for the unjust, that he might bring us to God, being put to death in the flesh, but quickened by the Spirit: By which also he went and preached unto the spirits in prison; Which sometime were disobedient, when once the longsuffering of God waited in the days of Noah, while the ark was a preparing, wherein few, that is, eight souls were saved by water.
+(John 3:6,7) With the baptism of the Holy Spirit, we die to our old flesh and are made a new person in Christ Jesus.
+That is how we are born again in the Spirit, where the Holy Spirit is now leading us.
+Peter said, “for Christ also hath once suffered for sins, the just for the unjust, that he might bring us to God, being put to death in the flesh, but quickened by the Spirit: By which also he went and preached unto the spirits in prison; Which sometime were disobedient, when once the longsuffering of God waited in the days of Noah, while the ark was a preparing, wherein few, that is, eight souls were saved by water.
 The like figure whereunto even baptism doth also now save us (not the putting away of the filth of the flesh, but the answer of a good conscience toward God,) by the resurrection of Jesus Christ: Who is gone into heaven, and is on the right hand of God; angels and authorities and powers being made subject unto him.”
 (1 Peter 3:18-22)

 Like in times past, the people on Noah’s ark were saved by water, which is in the representation of baptism.
-And now as God’s people, we are also saved through baptism through the resurrection of Jesus Christ.
+And now as God’s people, our faith in Jesus saves us, which compels us to be baptized.
 He is the only person who has the power to make us clean through the blood that was shed for us on the cross.
 And now in baptism, we die to ourselves and rise with Him.
 All power and glory are in the hands of our Lord and Savior Jesus Christ.
-He has the power to save any one person who will give their life to Him.
-Being baptized shows Him that you desire to walk in the Spirit and have Him continually in your lives.
+He has the power to save any person who will give their life to Him.
+This is even without baptism, as Jesus said our lack of faith is what damns us.
+Going down into the waters of baptism means you have a desire to walk in the Spirit and have Him continually in your lives.
 Does this mean that we can only be saved through baptism?
-No, it doesn’t.
+No, it does not.
 Our faith in Christ is unto salvation.
-If a person lives their life in faith, not having been baptized, like the thief on the cross, then they are also saved.
+If a person lives their whole life in faith, not having been baptized, then their faith in Jesus saves them.
+This is like the thief on the cross, who believed in Jesus and was saved.
 Only if people do not believe in Jesus, are they condemned and not saved.
 In conclusion, baptism is very important and should not be taken lightly, for we put on Christ in baptism.
 Amen.

 Let us pray: